animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-“A partitioned region is a region where data is divided between peer servers hosting the region so that each peer stores a subset of the data.
+"A partitioned region is a region where data is divided between peer servers hosting the region so that each peer stores a subset of the data.
 When using a partitioned region, applications are presented with a logical view of the region that looks like a single map containing all